 Lewandowska also comments on some “lost in translation” moments she has had with her British friends, including the double meaning of “having tea.”
 She recalls arranging to meet a friend after they had had their “tea” and being baffled why it would take the friend over an hour to drink one cup of tea.

 “It makes me smile when my British friends complain about the cold weather in the UK.”

-The friend explained she as having her evening meal and that it was referred to as “tea”, especially in the North of England.
+The friend explained she was having her evening meal, which is often referred to as “tea,” especially in the North of England.